ibm-cloud-docs/transit-gateway/faqs.md

 {: faq}
 {: support}

-Starting 12 January 2026, IBM Cloud Transit Gateway will begin billing for data transferred toward GRE tunnels.
+Starting 12 January 2026, IBM Cloud Transit Gateway will begin billing for data that is transferred toward GRE tunnels.
 Previously, only traffic flowing from GRE tunnels toward other connections was billed, while traffic toward GRE tunnels was not.
-This update aligns GRE connections with the existing usage-based billing model applied to other connection types such as VPC, Direct Link, and Power Virtual Server.
+This update aligns GRE connections with the existing usage-based billing model that is applied to other connection types such as VPC, Direct Link, and Power Virtual Server.

-This means:
+This change means:
 - If data flows into a GRE tunnel, charges will now apply.
 - Traffic from GRE tunnels toward other connections was already billed and remains unchanged.
-- GRE traffic will be billed at the same rate as other Transit Gateway connection types.
+- GRE traffic is billed at the same rate as other Transit Gateway connection types.

 The following table shows the change in billing behavior: